ada-lang-io/ada-lang-io/docs/learn/why-ada.md

 GNAT and continue to contribute back to FSF GNAT, they do not own the Ada language.

-While there are also commercial compilers, Ada has a front-end for GCC called [GNAT][gnat] The version from the Free Software Foundation (FSF) is often referred to as "FSF GNAT".
+While there are also commercial compilers, Ada has a front-end for GCC called [GNAT][gnat].
+The version from the Free Software Foundation (FSF) is often referred to as "FSF GNAT".

 ## Ada continues to be developed